 When one or more “Concerning Screenshots” or some “Unmonitored Activity” has been detected by the Covenant Eyes Screen Accountability service, the summary at the top of the report will indicate that there is “Screen Activity to Review.”

-Unmonitored Screen Activity lets an ally know when private browsing, or incognito mode, has been used by the member.
+Unmonitored Screen Activity lets an ally know when private browsing, or incognito mode, has been used by the member on an Android device.
 Because private browsing is designed to ensure nothing from an online session is logged in a person’s browser history or search history, it’s important that allies know when it’s being used.
 Use of a privacy mode is automatically noted in the report and includes details about the browser, device, and time frame.
 And allies, while being supportive, will consider why the member would try to conceal some online activity.